-We got to spend around ten hours in the Dam and my hair started to look shit just a few hours into the journey.
+We got to spend around ten hours in the Dam and my hair started to look shit a few hours into the journey.
 I’d love to be one of those women who always look immaculate but I’m not going to hold my breath.
-My eyebrow pencil held out though so I’m grateful for that.
+My eyebrow pencil held out and I’m grateful for that.

-I didn’t take any photos because I’ve already been to Amsterdam anyway and I’m not a natural photographer.
-In fact I find it quite irritating stopping in the middle of a crowd to delve into my bag and take a photo that will inevitably have someone’s elbow or hat in it anyway.
+I didn’t take many irksome stopping in the middle of a crowd to get cold fingers and take a photo that will inevitably have someone’s elbow or hat in it anyway.
 But for posterity and something pretty to look at –

 A drinks coaster from Hunter’s Coffee Bar, a new souvenir fridge magnet and some Dutch cheese (I know my priorities)

-Amsterdam is an incredibly busy place and is also full of bicycles – the preferred method of travel with an estimated 400 km dedicated to cycle lanes around the city.
+Amsterdam is an incredibly busy city and is also full of bicycles – the preferred method of travel with an estimated 400 km dedicated to cycle lanes around the city.
 Generally speaking pedestrians and cyclists take priority over cars but cyclists take priority over everyone.
-It can be a little daunting at times, they come speeding from every direction imaginable and I’m not joking about them taking priority over people on foot.
+It can be a little daunting at times, they come speeding from every direction imaginable (it feels like).

-Despite the crowds, the trams and the constant ringing of bicycle bells, Amsterdam does still retain a relaxing vibe and not just because of the coffee shops (wink wink nudge nudge sorry that’s not even funny is it).
-It’s a typical European city really – old architecture, canals and plenty of cigarettes and graffiti.
-There really is a lot to look at and I made notes as I walked round of amusing, interesting things I saw throughout the day:
+Despite the crowds, the trams and the constant ringing of bicycle bells, Amsterdam does still retain a relaxing vibe and not just because of the coffee shops (wink wink nudge nudge and all that immature claptrap).
+It’s a typical European city – old architecture, lots of canals and plenty of cigarettes and graffiti.
+There loads to do and a lot to look at and I made notes as I walked round of amusing, interesting things I saw throughout the day:

-A kid on a skateboard getting a free ride by holding onto the back of a garbage truck.
+A kid on a skateboard getting a free ride holding onto the back of a dustbin lorry.
 This was the first time ever I had seen this outside of Back to the Future (unfortunately Huey Lewis & the News didn’t start playing).

 Someone getting hit by a bicycle.
-It’s the kind of thing I’ve always imagined happening but never actually seen.
+It’s the kind of thing I’d always imagined happening but never actually seen.
 Until then.
 We heard shouting in Dutch – presumably something along the lines of “my brakes aren’t working, my brakes aren’t working!” then heard a huge, loud thud followed by gasps.
 A middle aged woman dressed for the opera had been mown down and her husband was not happy.
-We watched them all argue for a few minutes (obviously) and then moved on.
+We watched them all argue for a few minutes (obviously) before moving on.